Antardhaan

-Antardhaan is an Indian Bengali-language thriller drama film written and directed by Arindam Bhattacharya.
-Initially the date of release was fixed on 7 April 2020 but it released theatrically on 10 December 2021 under the banner of Dreamliner Entertainment.
+Antardhaan is a 2021 Indian Bengali-language thriller drama film written and directed by Arindam Bhattacharya.
+Initially the date of release was fixed on 7 April 2020 but it was released theatrically on 10 December 2021 under the banner of Dreamliner Entertainment.
 The release was postponed due to the COVID-19 pandemic in India.

 Plot

 Anirban is a professor who lives in Delhi with his wife Tanu and daughter Zinia.
 He is transferred to a lonely town named Kasauli.
 They enjoy a lot in the new city but their neighbors are mysterious.
 One day their daughter Zinia goes missing during an excursion.
-Anirban and his wife enquire and come to know that Zinia's friends didn't even accompany her.
+Anirban and his wife enquire and come to know that the tour was actually cancelled!